Admissions Requirements | Application Process (how it works) | Deadlines or Search Individual Program Deadlines

 - Applicants from countries where English is not the official language must also demonstrate proficiency in English* in one of the following ways:

-- By providing scores of 79 or higher on the Test of English as a Foreign Language (TOEFL iBT)
+- By providing scores of 79 or higher on the internet based Test of English as a Foreign Language (TOEFL iBT)

 - By providing a score of 6.5 or higher on the International English Language Testing System (IELTS).